 PXI is the industry-leading platform used by engineers to build high-performance, mixed-measurement systems for validation and production test.
 These systems are used in many applications where security is a critical necessity.

 Some PXI controllers include a Trusted Platform Module (TPM) chip.
-This can be used by the operating system to store encrypted information that can be used to protect the PC in various ways.
+This chip can be used by the OS to store encrypted information that can be used to protect the PC in various ways.
 It can be used to detect malicious software during the boot process, access the encrypted drive of a computer, improve network authentication, improve VPN protection, and more.

 NI Linux Real-Time does not yet use TPM, but NI engineering teams are exploring ways to make test systems more secure when running NI Linux Real-Time on the PXI system.